-As reported by participants in the 2016 program, the top three benefits of participating in Bike Host are fun, health and exercise, and getting to know new people.
+As reported by past participants, the top three benefits of participating in Bike Host are fun, health and exercise, and getting to know new people.

 - 86% of participants agreed that the program improved their cycling skills and knowledge.